 - deliver social services, training or educational programs, or other services and programs that benefit low- and moderate-income communities.

-This year, 21 Bank members will be supporting 33 initiatives addressing a variety of needs and populations, including projects and programs designed to:
+With this year’s AHEAD grants, 23 Bank members will be supporting a wide variety of important economic and community development initiatives, including projects and programs designed to:

-- create or expand job training and employment readiness programs specifically targeting at-risk youth, returning veterans, released prisoners, and others
+- create or expand job training and placement programs for at-risk youth, domestic violence survivors, returning veterans, and others

-“The AHEAD Program allows us to strengthen relationships between Bank members and nonprofit groups that have special expertise in economic and community development,” said Stephen P. Traynor, Senior Vice President, Financial Services and Community Investment, at the Bank.
-“We are pleased that our grants will help get these projects off the ground.”
+“The AHEAD Program allows us to strengthen relationships between Bank members and nonprofit organizations with special expertise in economic and community development,” said Stephen P. Traynor, Senior Vice President, Member Financial Services and Community Investment, at the Bank.
+“We are pleased that our grants will help get these valuable projects off the ground.”

 Funding for AHEAD is determined annually by the Bank’s Board of Directors.
-Since the program began in 2004, the Bank has awarded more than $6 million in AHEAD funds to support 225 innovative projects and programs in Arizona, California, and Nevada.
+Since the program began in 2004, the Bank has awarded more than $7 million in AHEAD funds to support 267 important projects and programs in Arizona, California, and Nevada.

 Federal Home Loan Bank of San Francisco